chitwan-bhalla/COVID-19/README.md

 Data: https://ourworldindata.org/explorers/coronavirus-data-explorer?facet=none&pickerSort=asc&pickerMetric=location&Interval=7-day+rolling+average&Relative+to+Population=true&Color+by+test+positivity=false&Metric=Confirmed+deaths

-Overview
+## Overview
 This data is COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University.
-Also, Supported by ESRI Living Atlas Team and the Johns Hopkins University Applied Physics Lab (JHU APL).
-Total record count is 224K.
-My idea behind creating this dashboard is to show a report to a health care team which makes it easy to understand the different peaks among covid cases and deaths that occurred during pandemic.
-I added a chart for the vaccinations which shows how it helped in reducing the number of covid cases.
-I have created two dashboards using Microsoft Power BI for the world and United States.
+The total record count is 224K.
+There are several dashboards and charts with COVID data, but I wanted to create one with everyday people in mind.
+Something simple for a non-healthcare person to consume and understand.
+There are two dashboards; the first contains data for the world, while the second is for US only.
+The data is quite large and continues to grow, so I plan to make other dashboards that are more involved and present more statistical information for actual healthcare/technical users.

-Steps
+## Steps
 - Download dataset for the COVID-19 Repository from the website https://ourworldindata.org/
 - Review and clean-up data using Notepadd++ and Excel
 - Uploaded data to MSSQL and ran queries to clean-up data